Ranchi Junction railway station

 The total number of trains that pass through Ranchi (RNC) junction is 120.

 History

 In November 1907, Ranchi was brought onto India's railway map with the Purulia–Ranchi narrow-gauge line.
 First train whistle for Purulia was blown in 1907, now 60 thousand passengers travel every day.

 In 1911, it was extended up to Lohardaga.

 In 2003, the Ranchi division was carved out from the existing Adra railway division of the South Eastern Railway zone.
-As of 2012 Ranchi station is being renovated and developed in the lines of Jaipur railway station.
+As of 2012 Ranchi station was renovated and developed along the lines of Jaipur railway station.
 The facade of the Ranchi station has been improved in February 2012.
-In February 2012 two new platforms were added to the Ranchi station along with mechanical interlocking system.
+In February 2012 two new platforms were added to the Ranchi station along with a mechanical interlocking system.

 Platforms

 There are six platforms in Ranchi Junction.
 The platforms are interconnected with two foot overbridges (FOB) and an escalator.